timm/tested/docs/onFishr.md

   - Future work: what you did not have time to do, what you suggest to do next
 - Conclusion
 - References

+Bonus marks: as part of the results section
+- Perform a "February" study:
+  - If analysts used budget $B_0$ in January to reach some conclusions, what is learned such that this kind of future analysis gets simpler.
+  - So pretend its February and we have come back to a some similar problem (like what was studied in January).
+Using what was learned in January, can the same task be solved with less budget $B_1 < B_0$?
+- Perform an "ablation" study
+  - Given a preferred method $M$ containing two to four main ideas
+    - Disable (or change) each one  thing.
+If anything get worse, declare that thing important.

 ### Word limit